0xreviews/crvusdsim/docs/index.rst

 License
 -------

-.. @todo
-..
 Portions of the codebase are authorized derivatives of code owned by Curve.fi (Swiss Stake GmbH).
-These are the vyper snippets used for testing (`test/fixtures/curve`) and the python code derived from them (`curvesim/pool/stableswap` and `curvesim/pool/cryptoswap`); there are copyright notices placed appropriately.
+These are the vyper snippets used for testing and the python code derived from them (`curvesim/pool/crvusd`); there are copyright notices placed appropriately.
 The rest of the codebase has an MIT license.